doximity/swift-style-guide/README.markdown

 }
 ```

+Both options are supported, and it’s up to the developer to weigh out the options.

 ### Functions vs Methods

 Free functions, which aren't attached to a class or type, should be used sparingly.
 When possible, prefer to use a method instead of a free function.
 This aids in readability and discoverability.